Nstamour-art/XogotDocs/Documentation.docc/Manual/navigation/navigation_using_navigationagents.md

 > This means that very clinical avoidance test scenarios will commonly fail.
 E.g. agents moved directly against each other with perfect opposite velocities will fail because the agents can not get their passing sides assigned.
 >

-Using the NavigationAgent enable_avoidance property is the preferred option to toggle avoidance.
+Using the NavigationAgent avoidance_enabled property is the preferred option to toggle avoidance.
 The following code snippets can be used to toggle avoidance on agents, create or delete avoidance callbacks or switch avoidance modes.